Arkitektum/ps.editor.actions/README.md

 ## Exporting PlantUML to PNG

-The assemble action requires a PNG diagram; this repository does not render it directly to avoid bundling Java/Graphviz.
-Use the workflow snippet above—or any other conversion job—to transform the PlantUML source before invoking the assemble action.
+PNG diagrams are recommended for readability, but the assemble action now falls back to embedding the PlantUML source when no PNG is supplied.
+Use the workflow snippet above—or any other conversion job—to generate PNGs when you want rendered graphics.

 ## Template

 The default template lives at `data/template/ps.md.hbs`.
 It expects the following placeholders to be populated by the generator:

 - `incl_featuretypes_table`: Markdown table generated from the feature catalogue metadata.
-- `incl_featuretypes_uml`: PNG rendering of the feature catalogue diagram.
+- `incl_featuretypes_uml`: Feature catalogue diagram rendered as a PNG when available, otherwise the raw PlantUML source.

 You can provide a customised template via the `template-path` input to tailor the resulting Markdown documentation.